michaeljdeeb/old-bootstrap-website/_includes/resume.markdown

 **Application Development Intern: May 2011 - September 2011**
 **Senasys: Altoona, WI**

-- Solved issues of data liberation from iOS devices.
+- Solved issues of data liberation from iOS 4 and iOS 5 devices.
 - Learned iOS development independently.
 - Developed a stress testing application for MFi hardware.
 - Worked in a group of three to create solutions to iOS limitations.